• Skip to primary navigation

 Assemble The Cake

-• Cool the cakes, then tap out of pans and spread cake layers with a thin coat of buttercream frosting.
-It helps to place some buttercream frosting on your cake plate to hold the first layer of cake down.
-Once each cake layer is frosted and stacked.
-Run your off-set spatula around the cake side to make it smooth.
-Chill in fridge for about 30 minutes.
-Then spread final layer of buttercream frosting, and swirl or coat evenly.
+• Once each layer is frosted and stacked.
+Run your off-set spatula around the side to make it smooth.
+Chill in the fridge for about 30 minutes.
+Then spread the final layer of buttercream frosting, and swirl or coat evenly.

-• Decorate with strawberries cut in half and about the same size.
-Press into the buttercream frosting, and put one on top of cake.
+• Decorate with the extra strawberries cut in half and about the same size.
+Press into the buttercream frosting, and put one on top of the in the center.

 • Buttercream frosting will melt at room temperature, be sure to keep this cake refrigerated until ready to serve.